cloudera/flink-tutorials/flink-sec-quickstart/README.md

   * Kafka
   * YARN
   * Flink
-* Existing test user in the Kerberos realm and as local users on each cluster nodes
+* Existing test user in the Kerberos realm and as local users on each cluster nodes.
+You can find some usefull commands for fulfilling the prerequisites in a dedicated chapter [here](#prerequisites)

 ### Steps to run the Secured Flink Quickstart Application: